NocFA/Pterodactyl-Server-Restarter-Bot/README.md

 This is what works on mine, so, please take it with a pinch of salt.

 In most cases, you're best to run any python bot with `venv` for a virtual environment, especially if you've used python elsewhere.

+# Commands
+- /broadcast [Message] # This broadcasts a message to the whole server. (admin-only)
+- /info # This gets the palworld server version & server name
+- /save # Saves the current game state, this is also issued on shutdowns.
+- /postpone [optional: extended] # this by default postpones the restart by 15 minutes, if extended is choosen, it'll be 30 minutes.
+- /showplayers [optiona: include_steamids:True/False] # This gets current list of players on the server, optionally can include their steam UUID for easy kicking, which you can implement, I haven't.
+- /shutdown [seconds] [message_text:] # Shuts down the server peacefully, requires time until shutdown & message.

 ## Requirments
 - Requires Python 3.9 or above.